-It's a well known fact that Raptors fans have seen a mostly tortured franchise history through two decades of existence.
+It's well known that Raptors fans have seen a mostly tortured franchise history through two decades of existence.
 There's been limited success at times, but that semblance of potential success has often been stolen, and usually at the last second in heartbreaking fashion.

 So when they went up 26 in the third quarter of their crucial Game 5 swing game against the Nets on Wednesday night, staring at a third postseason win for only the second time in franchise history, a surreal feeling swept over the Air Canada Centre.

 Of course, even up 26 in the third quarter, those fans knew in the back of their minds that there was still plenty of time for drama, just as they knew it when Kevin Durant and the Thunder were here in March.

 As the Nets cut into the lead, trimming the deficit to 15, then 10, then six and then three, before finally tying it on a Joe Johnson three-pointer with 3:18 to go, Raptors fans who had seen this unfold too many times before entered into a delirious "I guess we knew this was coming" state - more disappointingly accepting of reality than shocked.
 This Raptors team was supposed to be different, but now they were going to go down in pathetic fashion like so many Raptors teams before them.